 Unable to speak the language in a foreign land, coupled with the threats from her boss about the police in Singapore, Priya was prisoner despite having access to help.
 Had Priya seen a help message in her native language, she might have had the courage to do something about her situation much earlier.

 In collaboration with local leading designers and fashion artists, a series of scarves was designed, each carrying a message of hope that will speak to a victim in their native language.
-Pick out a scarf as a Christmas gift and "Be A Voice for the Silenced", lending them courage to seek help from their exploitative situation.
+Pick out a scarf for a perfect gift and "Be A Voice for the Silenced", lending them courage to seek help from their exploitative situation.
 You could be a lifeline for a trafficking victim entrapped in exploitation.